 The President’s Awards for Research celebrate the best research in the fields of architecture and the built environment.

-The Research Medal is awarded to the best work from the winners of the four categories: Cities and Community, Design and Technical, History and Theory, and the Annual Theme which this year was ‘Ethics and Sustainable Development’.
-This theme was chosen to parallel and support the RIBA’s Commission of the same title launched earlier this year.
+The Research Medal is awarded to the best work from the winners of the four categories: Cities and Community; Design and Technical; History and Theory; and the annual theme, which this year was ‘Building in Quality’.

 Image: Cutcherry, Munger, 1860s, by unknown photographer.
 Copyright: The British Library Board, Photo 798(94)